monzo/docs/source/includes/_authentication.md

     state=$state_token"
 ```

-Send the user to Mondo in a web browser, where they will log in and grant access to their account.
+Send the user to Monzo in a web browser, where they will log in and grant access to their account.

 ##### URL arguments